yutou1151/ooarai/README.md

 Included a Weather API to Observatory Oarai, Ibaraki, Japan.
 API by qWeather.

 ### Futrue
-Do not use WordPress or else CMS, font-end rear-end detach. static page.
+Do not use WordPress or else CMS, font-end rear-end detach.
+It will be static page.
 - html
 - css
 - js
 - vue

-Include redesign UI